 The State acknowledges the crucial importance of quick dissemination of early warning of impending disasters and every possible measure will be taken to utilize the lead-time provided for preparedness measures.
 As soon as the warning of an impending calamity is received, the EOCs at the State, District and Block levels will be on a state of alert.
 The Incident Commander will take charge of the EOC and oversee the dissemination of warning to the community.
 The District Collector will inform the District Disaster Management Committees who will alert the lock and Village level DMCs and DMTs to disseminate the warning to the community.
-On the basis of assessment of the severity of the disaster, the State Relief Commissioner (Incident Commander) shall issue appropriate instructions on actions to be taken including evacuation to the District Collector, who will then supervise evacuation.
-In situations of emergency, the District Collector will use his own discretion on the preparedness measures for facing the impending disaster.
+On the basis of assessment of the severity of the disaster, the State Relief Commissioner (Incident Commander) shall issue appropriate instructions on actions to be taken including evacuation to the District Collector will use his own discretion on the preparedness measures for facing the impending disaster.